-In the summer of 2020, Troy University School of Nursing (SON) was awarded federal
+In the summer of 2020, Troy University School of Nursing (SON) was awarded for the

-funding through the Health Resources and Services Administration (HRSA) for graduate
+first-time federal funding through the Health Resources and Services Administration

-nursing students through the Nurse Faculty Loan Program (NFLP).
-Funding is available
+(HRSA) for graduate nursing students through the Nurse Faculty Loan Program (NFLP).

-for students enrolled in the Doctor of Nursing Practice (DNP) program.
-Priority for
+is available for students enrolled in the Doctor of Nursing Practice (DNP) program.

-funding will be given to those students who are currently enrolled in the post-MSN
+Priority for funding will be given to those students who are currently enrolled in

 The federally-funded NFLP provides funding to accredited schools of nursing to offer